Dragon Shrine

 It is commonly called a dragon bone but it is uncertain whether that be true or false.
 The only thing for certain is that it hides strong power.

 Some might argue that the Ancient Dragon couldn’t be a result of the egg’s power given the nature of our own draconification.
 Our dragon body is technically an armor set whose description links it to DS1’s Kalameet.
 The Black Dragon is similarly referenced in text for the various weapons Dragon Remnants members use, each fashioned from a piece of its tail severed in battle by a hero — an obvious reference to the Chosen Undead and DS1’s tail weapon mechanic.
 If the armor is likewise fashioned from Kalameet’s scales, then how is the egg draconifying anyone?
-However, this ignores the fact that the armor is treated as a dragon transformation, its description never seen in-game.
-The unused text is likely just a vestige of the original concept, the actual armor repurposed to represent the generic archdragon transformation — its key features are ultimately more applicable to the two Ancient Dragons than Kalameet.
+However, this ignores the fact that the armor is treated as a dragon transformation.
+The text is a liable vestige of the original concept, the actual armor repurposed to represent the generic archdragon transformation — its key features are ultimately more applicable to the two Ancient Dragons than Kalameet.
 In other words, the egg is most likely to be responsible for all those who have successfully turned to some degree into dragons, the Ancient Dragon included.

 Grotesque straight sword said to have been made from the tail of the Black Dragon that appears in an old legend.